aporeto-inc/gaia/doc/documentation.md

 ### TagPrefix

-Returns the tagprefixes of the specified namespace.
+Returns the tag prefixes of the specified namespace.

 #### Relations